Archipes/pFedMM/README.md

 In this paper, we model each client’s data as a mixture of shared latent base distributions, reducing personalization to learning conditional predictors and client-specific mixture weights.
 We adopt a lightweight mixture of experts (MoE) model with a shared backbone and multiple expert heads, where each expert captures a base-wise conditional distribution, shared batch normalization mitigates marginal distribution shift, and the PFL objective becomes a linear mixture maximum likelihood.
 Furthermore, we propose a PFL algorithm via MoE under mixture data distributions (\textit{pFedMM}) which incorporates prior information to jointly update model parameters and mixture weights. \textit{pFedMM} enables personalization for absent clients through one step mixture weight evaluation without additional training.
 Extensive experiments demonstrate that pFedMM improves accuracy by about 8.8\% over baselines, achieves up to 5.8\% gains for unseen clients, and exhibits larger advantages on more complex datasets.
-Our code is available at \url{https://github.com/Archipes/pFedMM}.

 ## Requirements